 You have two available options for expedited reviews.
 These options are not available for health care services that have already been rendered (post-service).

-A decision will be rendered and communicated for an internal expedited UR appeal within the following timeframes:
+A decision is rendered and communicated for an internal expedited UR appeal within the following time frames:

 If you are not satisfied with the outcome of the expedited UR appeal, you may further appeal through the external appeal process.
-If we do not make a determination within 24/72 hours of receipt of the necessary information, the adverse determination will be reversed.
+If we do not make a determination within 72 hours of receipt of the necessary information, the adverse determination is reversed.

-The notice of an appeal determination will include the reasons for the determination.
-If the adverse determination is upheld on appeal, the notice will include the specific reason(s) and clinical rationale used to render the determination, a reference to the specific health benefit plan provisions on which the decision is based, a statement that you may receive from us, upon request and free of charge, reasonable access to and copies of all relevant documents.
-We will also include a notice of your right to initiate an external appeal.
-A description of each process and associated timeframes will be included.
+The notice of an appeal determination includes reasons for the determination.
+If the adverse determination is upheld on appeal, the notice will include the specific reason(s) and clinical rationale used to render the determination, a reference to the specific health benefit plan provisions on which the decision is based, a statement you may receive from us (upon request and free of charge) reasonable access to and copies of all relevant documents.
+We also include a notice of your right to initiate an external appeal.
+A description of each process and associated time frames is included.

-If we do not follow the process outlined in this section, you will have been deemed to have exhausted the internal appeals process and may then file a request for an external review (see below), regardless of whether we can assert substantial compliance or deminimis error.
+If we do not follow the process outlined in this section, you will have been deemed to have exhausted the internal appeals process.
+You may then file a request for an external review (see the following bullet), regardless of whether we can assert substantial compliance or de minimis error.